Alastair McIntyre: Gutowski, Polanski and Repulsion

 [Polanski] watches over the editing as closely as over everything else, keeping a tighter hold than most people I've worked for: but this does not mean he never allows his editor any freedom of expression.
 Once he became familiar with my work, everything became much easier.
 He knows what he wants, and it is my job as editor to give him exactly that.
 His enthusiasm is infectious.
 He'll hammer a nail into the floor better than the carpenter: I think that at first this was partly because when he came over here and made Repulsion he knew hardly any English at all, and it was easier to show someone how he wanted a job done than to explain verbally.

+He later told an interviewer that "[Polanski's] technical skills, his sense of what looks and sounds right, are absolutely uncanny.
+He's a very difficult chap, you know, very exacting and uncompromising, but it's worth it because Roman's quite a unique fellow."

 Polanski, in return, valued McIntyre's knowledge and experience, commenting in 1986 that "Alastair was my first editor outside of Poland on Repulsion and he was to me, of course, more than an editor, because he guided me through all of this unknown industry; it is not the same in Poland as it is in England or anywhere else.
 I had never seen a Moviola before; we used cutting tables."